rafaelrinaldi/bookmarkletify/README.md

 ![create-bookmarklet](./media/02-create-bookmarklet.png)

-Now you if you click on the bookmarklet you should see the expected result:
+Now if you click on the bookmarklet you should see the expected result:

 ![expected-result](./media/03-expected-result.png)